flyinglife001/jmlp/README.md

 # jmlp
-Java Machine Learning Platform
+Java Machine Learning Platform, author: Xiao-Bo Jin

 Jmlp is a java platform for both of the machine learning experiments and application.
 I have tested it on the window platform.
 But it should be applicable in the linux platform due to the cross-platform of Java language.
+It contains the classical classification algorithm (Discrete AdaBoost.MH, Real AdaBoost.MH, SVM, KNN, [MCE](http://www.sciencedirect.com/science/article/pii/S0031320310000464),MLP,NB) and feature reduction(KPCA,PCA,Whiten) etc.

+You can use it for the machine learning experiment and search the optimal parameters.

+It also can excute the text categorization application (Chinese and English).

+Final, it contain a GUI for the test procedure.

 #Install

 1. Your version of JDK is required to be higher than 1.7.
+It also needs the package: [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/), [jblas](http://mikiobraun.github.io/jblas/), [lucene](http://lucene.apache.org/), [IKAnalyzer](http://code.google.com/p/ik-analyzer/) in the lib.
 2. Copy the files in you directory.
 3. Run ./learn/src/utility/TestCase.java.
 4. Enjoy.